WHAT IS LONG TERM CARE?

 We will need help with cooking and housekeeping, shopping and transportation.
 We may need help managing medication or keeping in touch with friends and family.

-Medicare pays for much less than most people think.
+Medicare is health insurance, not long term care insurance.
+It pays for much less than most people think.
 It is estimated that over their lifetimes a couple aged 65 will pay, on average, $266,000 in Medicare premiums, co-pays and deductibles.
 Half will pay more.
 There is no co-pay for the first 20 days of hospitalization within a 60-day period.
 For days 21-100 of hospitalization, the co-pay gradually increases from 0 to 100%.
-The right Medigap or Medicare Advantage policy, hospital insurance or catastrophic illness insurance could help.
+Traditional or “original” Medicare with the right Medicare Supplemental Insurance (sometimes called “Medigap”), hospital insurance or catastrophic illness insurance could help.

 For detailed information on when to sign up for Medicare, Medicare plans and what they offer, visit your local Area Agency on Aging and other sites listed on Resources for Older Americans